Architecting Android...The clean way?

 Here is an schema so you can see how it looks like:

 NOTE: I did not use any external library (except gson for parsing json data and junit, mockito, robolectric and espresso for testing).
-The reason was because it made the example a bit more clear.
+The reason is that it makes the example clearer.
 Anyway do not hesitate to add ORMs for storing disk data or any dependency injection framework or whatever tool or library you are familiar with, that could make your life easier.
 (Remember that reinventing the wheel is not a good practice).

 Is here, where the logic related with views and animations happens.
 It uses no more than a Model View Presenter (MVP from now on), but you can use any other pattern like MVC or MVVM.
 I will not get into details on it, but here fragments and activities are only views, there is no logic inside them other than UI logic, and this is where all the rendering stuff takes place.